RFM Analysis for E-commerce: The Complete Guide to Data-Driven Customer Segmentation

 • Offer a personalized bundle based on their purchase history

-• Escalate to a personal outreach for highest-value customers
+• Escalate to personal outreach for the highest-value names

 Cannot Lose (RFM: 1-5-5 range)

 Strategy: Maximum effort recovery.
-These are high-value customers who have gone completely quiet.
+High-value customers who have gone completely quiet.

 • Send a personalized email from the founder or customer success team